SaaS is more than the software – How Customer Support Plays its Part

 Ximble: Time-keeping kept simple

-At Ximble, our employee schedule maker helps businesses all across the world save time and energy keeping track of their workforces.
+At Ximble, our scheduling maker for employees helps businesses all across the world save time and energy keeping track of their workforces.
 Operating on a subscription model, and offering a two week trial with no credit card required, we understand the importance of keeping customers happy.

 And that means not wasting their time.